ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 AUTO >> COOL >> DRY >> FAN >> HEAT (Cool and Heat model only)

-• When selecting AUTO, air conditioner will operate automatically according to ambient temperature.
-Set temperature can't be adjusted and won't be displayed either.
-Press FAN button to adjust fan speed.
+• When selecting AUTO, the air conditioner will operate automatically according to ambient temperature.
+The set temperature cannot be adjusted and will not be displayed either.
+Press the FAN button to adjust fan speed.

-• When selecting COOL, air conditioner will operate under cooling mode.
-Then press + or - button to adjust set temperature.
-Press FAN button to adjust fan speed.
+• When selecting COOL, the air conditioner will operate in cooling mode.
+Then press the + or - button to adjust the set temperature.
+Press the FAN button to adjust fan speed.

-• When selecting DRY, air conditioner will operate at low fan speed under dry mode.
-In dry mode, fan speed can't be adjusted.
+• When selecting DRY, the air conditioner will operate at low fan speed under dry mode.
+In dry mode, the fan speed cannot be adjusted.

-• When selecting FAN, air conditioner will operate in fan mode only.
-Then press FAN button to adjust fan speed.
+• When selecting FAN, the air conditioner will operate in fan mode only.
+Then press the FAN button to adjust the fan speed.

-• When selecting HEAT, air conditioner will operate under heating mode.
-Then press + or - button to adjust set temperature.
-Press FAN button to adjust fan speed.
-(Cooling only unit can't receive heating mode signal.
+• When selecting HEAT, the air conditioner will operate under heating mode.
+Then press the + or - button to adjust the set temperature.
+Press the FAN button to adjust the fan speed.
+(Cooling only units cannot receive the heating mode signal.
 If

-HEAT is selected by remote control, pressing ON/OFF button can't turn on the air conditioner.)
+HEAT is selected by the remote control, pressing the ON/OFF button cannot turn on the air conditioner.)

 +/- button

-• Pressing + or - button once will increase or decrease set temperature by 1°C. Hold + or - button for 2 seconds, set temperature on remote controller will change quickly.
+• Pressing the + or - button once will increase or decrease the set temperature by 1°C. Hold the + or - button for 2 seconds, and the set temperature on the remote controller will change quickly.
 Release the button after your required set temperature is reached.
-(Temperature can't be adjusted under auto mode)
+(Temperature cannot be adjusted under auto mode.)

-• When setting Timer On or Timer Off, press + or - button to adjust the time.
-(See TIMER Button for setting details)
+• When setting Timer On or Timer Off, press the + or - button to adjust the time.
+(See TIMER Button for setting details.)

 FAN button